Jienniers/SkillForge-HT/README.md

 ## 📌 Short Description

 SkillForge is an interactive AI-powered coding practice platform built with Streamlit.
-It generates a personalized 30-day learning roadmap, provides coding practice questions, and evaluates user answers using a local LLM (Qwen 2.5 Coder via OpenAI-compatible API).
+It generates a personalized 30-day learning roadmap, provides coding practice questions, and evaluates user answers using Google Gemini 2.5 Flash.

 ---